Kwannnnn/DiamondCaveGame/docs/project-plan.md

 ### 17. As a player I want to see my global run ranking (we rank based on collected diamonds team run, run finishes when you die)

-### 18. As a admin I want to be able to influence the game
+### 18. As an admin I want to be able to influence the game

 ### 19. As a developer I want to have developer console (you can skip some)